Neha29Pereira/Masters-Projects/README.md

 Most of the Data are Continuous Data in the dataset.
 A continuous Data is a dataset where the numericals are continuous in nature and can take on any value within a certain range.
 If the data had been collected directly from patients, it would have been collected in Numerical data type.
 A "Numerical data type" is described as the data types that are applied to represent numeric values.
 # Code Explanation

-The “df.isnull().sum()” is a Pandas Series where each element represents the count of missing values in the corresponding column of the original Data Frame. we have no null values present in the dataset.
+The “df.isnull().sum()” is a Pandas Series where each element represents the count of missing values in the corresponding column of the original Data Frame.

+We have no null values present in the dataset.
 Hence, there is no data cleaning required for the dataset.

 The df.describe() method in Python's pandas library generates descriptive statistics for Numerical columns DataFrame.

 The "df.shape" attribute is used for the purpose of obtaining the dimensions of a Data Frame.

 The df.sample() method in Pandas is used to obtain a random sample of rows from a Data Frame and It returns a single random row.

 The 'df["HeartRate"].hist()' attribute generates a histogram to visualize the distribution of heart rates stored in "HeartRate" column of pandas DataFrame (df).

 The 'counts = df['RiskLevel'].value_counts()' attribute is used to calculate counts for each category.

 The 'plt.pie(counts, labels=counts.index, autopct='%1.1f%%', startangle=90)' is used to create a pie chart.

 The 'plt.axis('equal')' attribute ensures that the piechart is drawn as a circle.

 The 'plt.show()' is used to display the chart.

 The 'df["RiskLevel"].value_counts()' this attribute counts the occurence of each value in the 'RiskLevel' column.

 The 'sns.barplot(x=df["RiskLevel"],y=df["HeartRate"])' this attribute creates a barplot to visualize the relationship between 'RiskLevel' and 'HeartRate' stored in dataFrame 'df'.

 The 'sns.barplot(x=df["RiskLevel"],y=df["BS"])' this attribute creates a barplot to visualize the relationship between 'RiskLevel' and 'BS' stored in DataFrame 'df'.

 The 'sns.barplot(x=df["RiskLevel"],y=df["Age"])' this attribute creates a barplot to visualize the relationship between 'RiskLevel' and 'Age' stored in DataFrame 'df'.

 The standard deviation has a higher value that is because the patients have an age span of 10 to 70 years.
 # Model Training
 Random Forest Classifier Model: